SalomePlatform/smesh/doc/salome/gui/SMESH/input/copy_mesh.rst

   * apply Filters. **Set filter** button allows to apply a filter to the selection of elements.
 See more about filters in the :ref:`selection_filter_library_page` page.

 * specify the **New Mesh Name**;
+* select the **New Geometry**;
 * specify the conditions of copying:

-  * activate **Generate groups** checkbox to copy the groups of the source mesh to the newly created mesh.
+  * activate **Generate groups** check-box to copy the groups of the source mesh to the newly created mesh.
+In the mode of copying to new geometry, standalone groups are copied only if **Copy Mesh Elements** is activated.
+  * activate **Reuse hypotheses** check-box to use hypotheses applied to the source mesh in the new mesh.
+Hypotheses having parameters defined as sub-shapes will be copied independently of this check-box state.
+  * activate **Copy Mesh Element** to copy mesh elements of sub-shapes that are not modified.

 * Click **Apply** or **Apply and Close** button to confirm the operation.

+When copying the mesh to the new geometry, it can happen that a sub-shape used to define a sub-mesh, group or hypotheses is not found in the new geometry.
+In this case a new object depending on the not found sub-shape is marked with red color in the Object Browser in order to allow identifying such objects and to fix them, either by modifying their definition or by removing.
+If a depending object is a group on geometry, a standalone group is created instead.
+You can't transform it to a group on geometry, it can only be removed and re-created anew.

 **See Also** a sample script of :ref:`tui_copy_mesh`.